renatabiniek/moodbox/README.md

 Thank you to:

 * Tutors at the Code Institute, their support was priceless
-* My mentor Guido Cecilio for continous help and advice
+* My mentor Guido Cecilio for his continous help and advice
 * Joanna Górska for her webinar on Code Validation

 ### Disclaimer

 *This program has been created for educational purposes only, as part of Code Institute’s Portfolio Project Full-Stack Toolkit.
-The requirements are to build a full-stack site based on business logic used to control a centrally-owned dataset.
+The requirements are to build a full-stack site based on business logic used to control a centrally-owned dataset.*

 [Back to top](#Table-of-Contents)